jaime-pru/Industrial_Complexes/README.md

-# Industrial_Complexes
+# Industrial complexes

-Research project on identification of industrial complexes in Mexico
+Research project on identification of industrial complexes in Mexico based on Feser and Bergman (2000) and Feser et al. (2005).